joshcrain/joshcrain.io/notes/2021/the-fastest.md

 Recently, I decided to see if there was something I could do about it.
 I removed a plugin I used to lazy load images.
 Images are an important factor used to determine the score, and I had effectively removed them from the mix.

-On August 9th [I learned](https://twitter.com/thejoshcrain/status/1424729680385544193) I topped the leaderboard for the first time.
+On August 9th [I learned](https://twitter.com/thejoshcrain/status/1424729680385544193) this site topped the №15 leaderboard.
 The others in the Top 11 are all people I look up to, including software engineers at Google and Microsoft.

 Who knows how long I'll be on the list! _Quick!_ I'd better publish this article while I'm still on top!